Tools

 A practical rhythm for an independent retailer.

 Vicenzaoro in January to set the year’s direction.
 Couture and JCK in May to fill the fall book.
-JA New York in July as a mid-year check on American designers.
 Hong Kong in September for holiday inventory and to source loose colored stones at scale.
 That cadence covers most of what an independent jewelry store needs to see in person, with the rest filled in by sales reps and showroom visits between shows.

 Subscribe to this calendar in Google or Apple Calendar to keep the dates on hand.
 The heatmap above shows you when the next busy stretch arrives, which makes it easier to plan travel, staffing, and store events around the industry’s rhythm.